chandni0202/react-app/readme.md

 6. Delete action

-7. Style using scss and css.
+7. Style using SCSS and CSS.

 8. Optimization for api call.

-9. Redux for data management.
+9. Redux for state/data management.

 10. Webpack for bundling